 What Does It Mean To Be A Christian?

 Many people believe that if they live a good life and do their best, they are a Christian and will be able to enter heaven when they die.
 In other words, they’re counting on a relationship with God based on all the good works they’ve done.
 What does the Bible say about this?
-If we were to boil everything in the Bible down to its most basic message, the Bible makes three things clear:
+Let's explore, because there is so much more to being a Christian than just being a good person!

 Father in Heaven, I know that I am a sinner and need forgiveness.
 I believe that Your Son Jesus died in my place, to pay the penalty for my sin, and rose again for my salvation.
 I want to turn from my sinful ways, so I now ask you, Lord Jesus, to come into my life as my Savior and my Lord.
 In Jesus’ name I pray, Amen.

 The Bible says, everyone who calls on the name of the Lord will be saved.
-So if you have asked Him into your life, and believe He died to save you, you are a Christian, bound for heaven.
+So if you have repented of your sin, confessed Jesus as Lord, and believe He died to save you, you are a Christian, bound for heaven.
 The difficulties of living as a Christian in a sinful world are many.
 Therefore it is essential that you immediately seek other sincere, Bible-believing Christians to help you sustain your resolve.
 Both individual Christian friends and a solid Bible-based Christian church are essential.

-If you would like to ask a question or talk to one of our ministers personally about your faith journey or anything else, just e-mail the church (firstname.lastname@example.org), and we will get back in touch with you as soon as possible.
+If you would like to ask a question or talk to one of us about your faith journey or anything else, e-mail us (firstname.lastname@example.org), and we will get back with you as soon as possible.

 In the mean-time, if you would like to learn more, check out these resources: